souravpurkait360/loopproject/README.md

 - Enabled Progressive Web App (PWA) support ✨📱

 ## Scope of Improvements
-- [ ] Write Unit Test Cases with above 95% coverage
+- [ ] Write Unit Test Cases with above 95% coverage to ensure code quality and reliability 🧪
-- [ ] Cover tablets of different resolutions (IPad/Android) for better responsiveness
+- [ ] Cover tablets of different resolutions (IPad/Android) for better responsiveness 📱
-- [ ] Add more animations and transitions
+- [ ] Add more animations and transitions to enhance user experience ✨🚀

 Feel free to explore the project and make any modifications or improvements as needed.
 If you have any questions or need assistance, please don't hesitate to reach out at (+919804194959).
 Happy coding! 😄